2. Development and Review

 Outcome of the Departmental Performance Audit visit

-17. The Chair and Secretary may invite the External Assessor to submit a written report for consideration by the Audit Team during the IDPA event.
-AQRO will also liaise with the External Assessor and provide information on University level QA processes as appropriate.
+15. The Chair and Secretary may invite the External Assessor to submit a written report for consideration by the Audit Team during the DPA event.
+The Academic Registry will also liaise with the External Assessor and provide information on University level QA processes as appropriate.

-18. Following the audit, a report will be produced which will highlight areas of good practice and identify recommendations for the Department, for the Institute and for the University.
-This report will be considered by QAC.
-The Head of Department will be given an opportunity to comment on factual accuracy prior to the draft report being circulated to the Institute Director and the Institute Audit Team members.
-The Department will not be expected to respond in full with an Action Plan until a later date.
+16. Following the audit, a report will be produced which will highlight areas of good practice and identify recommendations for the department, for the faculty and for the University.
+This report will be considered by Academic Board.
+The Head of Department will be given an opportunity to comment on factual accuracy of the draft report.
+The department will not be expected to respond in full with an Action Plan until a later date.

-19. The Department will be asked to submit an Action Plan within three months of the publication of the report, indicating how it intends to implement the recommendations of the Audit Team.
+17. The department will be asked to submit an Action Plan within three months of the publication of the report, indicating how it intends to implement the recommendations of the Audit Team.
 A template for the Action Plan will be provided with the report.

-20. The Department and, if appropriate, the Institute will be required to provide a written follow up to the report within 12 months of the audit, indicating how it is implementing the recommendations identified in the Action Plan.
-Where a specific issue gives cause for concern the Department and/or Institute may be required to respond to this within a shorter period.
-The written response will be considered by QAC.
+18. The department will be required to provide a written follow up to the report within 12 months of the audit, indicating how it is implementing the recommendations identified in the Action Plan.
+Where a specific issue gives cause for concern the department may be required to respond to this within a shorter period.
+The written response will be considered by Academic Board.

-21. If, as a consequence of the written response, QAC is not satisfied with the progress or implementation of the action points, it can request the following:
+19. If, as a consequence of the written response, Academic Board is not satisfied with the progress or implementation of the action points, it can request the following:

 2.11 Departmental Quality Audit

-1. Quality assurance processes are subject to periodic audit by the Quality Assurance Committee (QAC) which invites Institutes/Departments to complete a Departmental Quality Audit (DQA) questionnaire, usually on an annual basis.
+1. Quality assurance processes are subject to periodic audit by Academic Board which invites academic departments to complete a Departmental Quality Audit (DQA) questionnaire, usually on an annual basis.
 This questionnaire serves as a checklist to remind departments about current policies, guidelines and procedures which are good practice.
 It is especially useful as a point of reference for staff within academic departments who may take on new roles and also as a means of highlighting changes to policies as they are refined and updated.
 It covers key areas of the AQH including assessment and feedback, monitoring of schemes and modules, personal tutoring arrangements, and student representation.
-The DQA asks Institutes/Departments to confirm that University policy and guidelines are being implemented, and issues arising out of the responses to the questionnaire are considered at a meeting of QAC.
-The DQA questionnaire serves as an important supplement to the IDPA process at which Institute/Departments are required to submit fully documentary evidence of their QA processes.
+The DQA asks departments to confirm that University policy and guidelines are being implemented, and issues arising out of the responses to the questionnaire are considered at a meeting of Faculty.
+The DQA questionnaire serves as an important supplement to the IDPA process at which departments are required to submit fully documentary evidence of their QA processes.

 2.12 Template Forms